guibes/bankapi/README.md

 It's a simple API for a bank, this API the user can create a register, using CPF(is a unique brazilian ID) and PASSWORD, if the user create a complete account the API will return a unique code with 8 digits, this code can be used by the other users in register, this is called referral code.
 Case the user put incomplete data will take a status incomplete and will not return the code.

+***All the user sensitive data will be encrypted in database, the encryption use AES.GCM algorithm, for password use the Argon2 algorithm.
+To use this function we must have a enviroment variable setted, called ```CLOAK_KEY```.
+In Run in your local enviroment section you can see with more details.***

 ***If user need complete the register, will ask user and password.
 This user and password is the CPF and Password registered before.***

 The API can list all referrals of one user too, but this need the ***Authentication***.